App Development: User Guide

 1. All data sources (API, canned, or app context) used in your app must declare their structure in the project schema.

-2. When defining the data source a view, you must identify the node in the schema that contains the definition of the source structure.
+2. When defining the data source for a view, you must identify the node in the schema that contains the definition of the source structure.
 This is essential, otherwise cannot manage the data inside the page.

-3. A view can have its own data source or it can be bound to a sub-structure from its parent.
+3. A view can have its own data source, or it can be bound to a sub-structure from its parent.

 4. Multiple data sources can be a part of the same page.